paulvollmer/json2define/README.md

 # json2define

-Parse a json file and create for each item a `#define itemX "variableY"` line.
+This tool parse a json file and create for each item a `#define itemX "variableY"` code-line.
 This can be useful if you want to include some json data into a c or c++ application.

 **At the moment this tool is proof of concept software!**